gigs-codes/E-XAI-Explainable-AI-for-Network-Intrusion-Detection/README.md

 An explainable, high-performance intrusion detection framework that evaluates black-box machine learning models using SHAP and LIME for transparent and trustworthy security analytics.

-📄 **This project is based on a peer-reviewed research paper published at an international conference (ICDSA 2025).**

 ---